elwait/JerryStuff/README.md

 ## To Do (Jerry)

-1. matplotlib script for automatically plotting
-3. distance-dependent interaction energy curves for all the remaining ions
+1. distance-dependent interaction energy curves for all the remaining ions
-4. ForceBalance for some ions (I need to do a few first and test HFE, analyze, etc)
+2. ForceBalance for some ions (I need to do a few first and test HFE, analyze, etc)